Hi, friends!

 The newest addition to the Hobonichi Techo family is the HON!

 "Hon" in Japanese means book, making this a hardcover book style A6 techo with the same contents as the Original.
 It's reminiscent of a book that you can carry with you every day.
-You'll also find that the HON includes two bookmarks, beige and navy, and opens flat 180 degrees.Â
+You'll also find that the HON includes two bookmarks, a pencil board, and opens flat 180 degrees.

-Hobonichi Techo Tools
+Hobonichi Techo Tools & Toys

 Your Hobonichi Techo is for you to use however you like, and there's a variety of ways to use your techo!
 If you feel like you seek inspiration as to how you would like to use your planner, my go-to is always looking on Instagram but Hobonichi created a portion of their site dedicated to showing examples to inspire you!
+I've also provided examples of how we use the Hobonichi Techo:

 I hope you've enjoyed reading about Hobonichi and all the techos available!
-Spring 2023 techos go live February 1st, but you can begin pre-ordering January 30th at 9am!
-Check out our current stock here.Â
+2024 techos go live August 31st at 7PM PST, and will be available to see in store in the Fall!
+English Planners will be arriving late Fall.
+Check out our current stock here

 Warmly,